Skip to main content

 4DAST (ZAP Baseline)Push/MergeSoft Fail→Hard5-10 minutes

-Two-stage tests can be run in parallel to keep the overall time within 5 minutes.
+The stage-2 scans can run in parallel to keep the overall time within 5 minutes.

 PR phase (parallel execution)